blehh2556/ajufohoc/README.md

 **Q: Why is Markdown Better than writing raw HTML?**

 A: Andrew Etter argues that Lightweight Markup is Superior using an example of Ascii and DocBox.
 The DockBox content is challenging to read with human eyes because of the amount of syntax involved.
 The same situation applies to HTML and Markdown.
 Markdown is better than writing raw HTML because Markdown is easier to read in raw form compared to HTML.
-This makes it easier for people to contribute to documentation like Etter encourages.
+This makes it easier for people to contribute to documentation, Etter informs us that this leads to richer, higher quality documentation.

 **Q: I changed the Markdown version of my resume, so why don't I see the changes when I refresh the website in my browser?**

-A: This happens because even though you've updated the file locally, you haven't told Pelican to implement these changes in your output files.
+A: This happens because even though you've updated the file on your computer, you haven't told Pelican to implement these changes in your output files.
 To see the changes, you must redo the steps in section 5 of this README.

 ### Credits